| Prenatal ultrasound examinations

 and the arm and hand function are noted in case these features deteriorate

 subsequently as a result of the Chiari malformation.
+The lesion site and size are

 next determined.
 Forty-five percent of lesions cross the thoracolumbar junction,